-- A subdivision

-- The construction, addition or alteration of any building; and

-- Golf course development.

-- 1 Volume of Earthworks

-- (a) The total volume of earthworks does not exceed 100m3 (or 200m3 in the part of the Jacks Point Zone shown in Figure 2 Hanley Downs Structure Plan) per site (within a 12 month period).
-For clarification of "volume", see interpretative diagram 5. - (b) The maximum area of bare soil exposed from any earthworks where the average depth is greater than 0.5m shall not exceed 200m2 (or 400m2 in the part of the Jacks Point Zone shown in Figure 2 Hanley Downs Structure Plan) in area within that site (within a 12 month period). - (c) Where any earthworks are undertaken within 7m of a Water body the total volume shall not exceed 20m3 (notwithstanding provision 17.2.2). - (d) No earthworks shall: - (i) expose any groundwater aquifer; - (ii) cause artificial drainage of any groundwater aquifer; - (iii) cause temporary ponding of any surface water. - 2 Height of cut and fill and slope - (a) The vertical height of any cut or fill shall not be greater than the distance of the top of the cut or the toe from the site boundary (See interpretative diagram 6).
-Except where the cut of fill is retained, in which case it may be located up to the boundary, if less or equal to 0.5m in height. - (b) The maximum height of any cut shall not exceed 2.4 metres. - (c) The maximum height or any fill shall not exceed 2 metres. - 3 Environmental Protection Measures - (a) Where vegetation clearance associated with earthworks results in areas of exposed soil, these areas shall be
+- A subdivision - The construction, addition or alteration of any building; and - Golf course development. - 1 Volume of Earthworks - (a) The total volume of earthworks does not exceed 100m3 (or 200m3 at Hanley Downs) per site (within a 12 month period).
+For clarification of "volume", see interpretative diagram 5. - (b) The maximum area of bare soil exposed from any earthworks where the average depth is greater than 0.5m shall not exceed 200m2 (or 400m2 at Hanley Downs) in area within that site (within a 12 month period).

+- (c) Where any earthworks are undertaken within 7m of a Water body the total volume shall not exceed 20m3 (notwithstanding provision 17.2.2). - (d) No earthworks shall: - expose any groundwater aquifer; - (ii) cause artificial drainage of any groundwater aquifer; - (iii) cause temporary ponding of any surface water. - 2 Height of cut and fill and slope - (a) The vertical height of any cut or fill shall not be greater than the distance of the top of the cut or the toe from the site boundary (See interpretative diagram 6).
+Except where the cut of fill is retained, in which case it may be located up to the boundary, if less or equal to 0.5m in height. - (b) The maximum height of any cut shall not exceed 2.4 metres. - (c) The maximum height or any fill shall not exceed 2 metres. - 3 Environmental Protection Measures - (a) Where vegetation clearance associated with earthworks results in areas of exposed soil, these areas shall be revegetated within 12 months of the completion of the operations.